DevSilv/DevSilv.github.io/_drafts/javascript-general-question-set-2019.md

 The "single-answer questions" question group means that for a question within this group one may give several answers, and **they may be treated as generalizations (or specializations) of each other**.

-### 4. Since you use terms like "differentiate" or "what is" in some questions, it is hard to determine whether the answers to these questions are appropriate.
+### 4. Since you start some questions with "Differentiate..." or "What is...", it is hard to determine whether the answers to these questions are appropriate.

-It is true that it may be hard to determine this.
-The presumption of the questions is that the one who asks is the one who determine the correctness of the answer.
+It is true that it may be hard to determine it.
+The presumption of all the questions is that the one who asks is the one who determine the correctness of the answers.
 If there are any doubts, it is up to the inquirer to decide.

 ### 5. For every question, you have listed some "sources" (as you named them).
 How do they exactly relate to the question?

 For every question, I have listed some URLs of websites or other sources available online (e.g. information about books).
-It does not mean that I have read all the content of them – in fact, I have not read most of them at all (mainly Wikipedia articles).
+It does not mean that I have read all the content of them – in fact, I have not read most of them at all (mainly not Wikipedia articles).

 Instead, listing them for a question means that they either (a) provide this question themselves, (b) gave me inspiration to coin it, (c) contain part of the answer or the whole answer for it, or (d) holds just a standard/specification defining some concepts that this question involves.

 I have named them collectively "sources", because it is for me the most appropriate name for them in the context of my article.
 In either case, it will always be a benefit for a reader to read them alongside my article.

 ## The questions